dfinity/bigmap-poc/README.md

 BigMap is a simple, approachable library for building infinitely scalable key-value storage on the Internet Computer.

+This is the Rust implementation of BigMap.
+There is also a Motoko-based implementation here: https://github.com/dfinity/motoko-bigmap

 ## Super Powers realized by BigMap

 The BigMap library touches on the following aspects of the vision of the Internet Computer's "super powers":